CumulusNetworks/docs/content/cumulus-linux/Layer-1-and-Switch-Ports/Buffer-and-Queue-Management/_index.md

 The downstream switches with ECN enabled perform the same actions as the traffic is received.
 If the ECN bits are set, they remain set.
 The only way to overwrite ECN bits is to set the ECN bits to *11*.

-ECN is supported on [Broadcom Tomahawk, Tomahawk2, Trident II, Trident II+ and Trident3, and Mellanox Spectrum ASICs](https://cumulusnetworks.com/hcl).
+ECN is supported on {{<exlink url="https://cumulusnetworks.com/hcl" text="Broadcom Tomahawk, Tomahawk2, Trident II, Trident II+ and Trident3, and Mellanox Spectrum ASICs">}}.

 <details>